profshrestha/profshrestha.github.io/index.md

 >Embedded computing, and
 >Biomedical devices.

-### Publications
+### Highlights

 He has seven patents and more than 35 publications.
-He is the founder and director of the Intelligent Systems Lab at SSU.
-He is a Senior Member of IEEE.
+He is the founder and director of the SSU Intelligent Systems Lab.
+He is tenured professor at SSU and a Senior Member of IEEE.
+He has been received NSF and CSU Biotech faculty research awards.

 #### Appointments